BEAP-2019/.github/profile/README.md

 **PURPOSES**
 BEAP undertakes work for non profit motives.
 It works on projects mainly open sourced as a hobby and to help people.
-*As of now*, BEAP does not work for profit motives.

 **FOUNDERS**
 @randomboi404